chimera-rpg/go-meta/README.md

 ## Building

-Building can be done by issuing `gb build` to build all software or `gb build package_name` to build a particular package located in the `src/` subdirectory.
+Building can be done by entering into a given module and issuing `go build -o ../../bin/package_name`.

-    gb build
-    ... or ...
-    gb build client
-    gb build server